 - Let your tomatoes sit in the seasonings for a while (about an hour) at room temperature before serving.
 This lets everything absorb and the flavors begin to really complement one another!

 There are a few other ways to jazz up this easy tomato salad!
 Of course, don’t do all of these at once, but find the option that sounds the best to you to make a version of this dish you really love.
-This is a very flexible tomato salad recipe, use what you have on hand and mix it up every time!
+This is a very flexible recipe, use what you have on hand and mix it up every time!

 - Drizzle Basil Vinaigrette over the tomato salad, it’s SO good!